QTP-team/QTP_figures/README.md

 Figure 5.
 Vertical and horizontal inheritance of high-altitude mammalian gut symbionts.

 Figure 6.
-Evolutionary forces shaping genetic variations of representative SGBs with high level of co-phylogeny or host-swap.
+Evolutionary forces shaping genetic variations of 60 genera (376 SGBs) with co-phylogeny or host-swap with phylogenetic control.

 Supplementary Fig. 1.
 The effective estimation of co-binned MAGs and SGBs using all 79 Tibetan horse samples.